mike-gill/qgis2sketchfab/README.md

 The .obj file produced by the previous process appears to be lit from the wrong side if uploaded to Sketchfab.
 I used MeshLab to fix this - I welcome any tips on how this could be achieved in the Python script.

 1. Open MeshLab, then File > Import Mesh.
 Choose the .obj file specified as the out filename when running the python script.
-2. After a while, the model ahould appear, with a texture, but lit from the underneath.
+2. After a while, the model should appear, with a texture, but lit from the underneath.
 3. Click the 'Select faces in a rectangular region' tool and drag a box around the entire mesh.
 It should turn red showing all the faces have been selected.
 4. In the menu, choose Filters > Normals, Curvature and Orientation > Invert Faces Orientation.
 In the dialogue that appears. click Apply and then Close.
 5. Click the 'Select faces in a rectangular region' tool and drag a box away from the mesh to deselect the faces.
 Click the tool again to deselect the tool.
 The model should now be correctly lit.